North American beaver: Description

-The beaver's fur consists of long, coarse outer hairs and short, fine inner hairs (see Double coat).
-The fur has a range of colors, but usually is dark brown.
+The beaver's fur consists of long, coarse outer hairs and short, fine inner hairs, and is usually dark brown.
 Scent glands near the genitals secrete an oily substance known as castoreum, which the beaver uses to waterproof its fur.
 There is also another set of oil glands producing unique chemical identifiers in the form of waxy esters and fatty acids.
-The lush, workable fur was made into a number of products, most notably hats.
-Demand for furs for hats drove beavers nearly to the point of extinction, and the North American species was saved principally by a sudden change in style.

-The beaver possesses continuously (or constantly) growing incisors, and is a hindgut fermenter whose cecum, populated by symbiotic bacteria, helps to digest plant-based material.
-These traits are not unique to beavers, and are in fact present among all rodents.
-Nonetheless, the beaver is remarkably specialized for the efficient digestion of its lignocellulose-heavy diet.
+The beaver, like all rodents, possesses continuously growing incisors, and is a hindgut fermenter whose cecum, populated by symbiotic bacteria, helps to digest plant-based material.
+The beaver is specialized for efficient digestion of its lignocellulose-heavy diet.

-Brain anatomy of the beaver is not particularly specialized for its semiaquatic life history.
-The brain masses of a beaver weighing 11.7 and 17 kg are 41 and 45 g respectively.
-C. canadensis has an encephalization quotient of 0.9 compared to other rodents; this is intermediate between similar terrestrial rodents and arboreal squirrels, and higher than similar aquatic terrestrial rodents, the muskrats and nutria.
-The cerebrum is well developed, and the neocortex comparatively large.
-Larger areas of the beaver's somatosensory cortex are dedicated to the processing of stimuli from the lips and the hands, more so than the tail and whiskers, which play a relatively minor role.
-The visual area of the brain is smaller than that of the gray squirrel.

 Distribution

-Before their near-extirpation by trapping in North America, beavers were practically ubiquitous and lived from south of the arctic tundra to the deserts of northern Mexico, and from the Atlantic to the Pacific Oceans.
-However, reintroduction and natural spread has restored the species back into most of it natural range.
+Beavers were practically ubiquitous and lived from south of the arctic tundra to the deserts of northern Mexico, and from the Atlantic to the Pacific Oceans, but were trapped across the continent for economic gain and political competition, leading to regional extirpation in many regions like the Great Plains.
+Certain areas saw near-extirpations and declining numbers, but not extirpation, partially due to various conservation measures taken, with mixed results, by the Hudson's Bay Company.
+By the 1900s and 1910s, beavers existed largely in isolated pockets, but where those pockets existed is not well documented.
+However, despite these difficulties, reintroduction and natural spread has restored the species back into most of its natural range.
 They are widely distributed in boreal and temperate ecoregions, where populations are rebounding from historic over-exploitation.
-Recently, beaver have been observed colonizing arctic tundra, likely as a result of climate-induced increases in riparian shrubs.
+Recently, beavers have been observed colonizing arctic tundra, likely as a result of climate-induced increases in riparian shrubs.

-Physician naturalist Edgar Alexander Mearns' 1907 report of beaver on the Sonora River may be the earliest report on the southernmost range of this North American aquatic mammal.
-However, beavers have also been reported both historically and contemporarily in Mexico on the Colorado River, Bavispe River, and San Bernardino River in the Mexican states of Sonora and Chihuahua.
+Records of beavers at the southern extent of their range have historically been somewhat sparse.
+Nevertheless, they have been reported in the North American southwest as early as the mid-19th century.
+Historical and contemporary reports of their presence have been made in the Sonora River, the Colorado River, Bavispe River, and the San Bernardino River in the northern Mexican states of Sonora and Chihuahua (state).

+Some scientists believe the species may have been present in Eastern Eurasia historically in regions such as the Anadyr, Amur, and Lena River Basins as opposed to C. fiber as species like wolves and moose in these regions are genetically closer to North American populations than Eurasian populations, although this is unconfirmed.